kinoute/Hack-HP-EliteBook-850-G5/README.md

 * Sleep/Wake-up
 * HDMI Out
 * HP Sure View (makes your screen difficult for onlookers to view from the sides)
+* FileVault 2 (you can use it, kexts for that are already in my EFI folder)

 ## Doesn't work / Not tested